Bristol petrol station siege: One person injured

 - Published

-Police negotiators are attempting to end a siege at a petrol station which has seen one person injured.
+A man armed with a knife stormed a petrol station in a stand-off which has left one person injured.

-Hengrove Way in Bristol has been closed and staff were spotted making their way to a safe room.

-Armed officers are also at the scene and shots have been fired in a stand off.
-The male suspect is thought to be armed with a knife.

-The injury is not believed to be life threatening and the person who was hurt has been taken to hospital.
+Staff were seen fleeing to a safe room as the siege in Hengrove Way, Bristol, unfolded earlier.

+Armed police and a negotiator were called to the scene and the suspect has been arrested.

+A couple of minutes later, a man was led out in handcuffs and taken over to one of the vans, then he was taken away by ambulance a short time later.

+There are still lots of police here.
+The roads are still closed.

-First Bus runs services in the area and has warned of long delays.
+First Bus runs services in the area and warned of long delays.

 POLICE INCIDENT UPDATE - Hengrove Depot - Service 75, 76, 91, 92, 93 & 96 are terminating and starting their journey from skills centre until further notice.
 Long delays to services as a result.— First West of England (@FirstBSA) September 9, 2021